frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 The Practitioner can update the procedure status to _In Progress_ by clicking the **Start** button.

-If the procedure has consumables, for the procedure to start, adequate quantity of all consumables must be present in the Healthcare Service Unit's Warehouse.
+If the procedure has consumables, for the procedure to start, an adequate quantity of all consumables must be present in the Healthcare Service Unit's Warehouse.
 If this fails, the system will ask you to confirm _Stock Transfer_.
 After you confirm, a [Stock Entry](/docs/user/manual/en/stock/stock-entry) with Entry Type "Material Transfer" will be created and displayed.
 Validate the Stock Entry auto-created document, Save and Submit.
 Then you can start the Procedure.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/procedure_consumption.png">